Gh0stAn0n/vpnip/README.md

 ### Requirement

+to enable tun0, you must download [openVPN](https://github.com/OpenVPN/openvpn/) or alternative software.
+To do this, type:

-must download [openVPN](https://github.com/OpenVPN/openvpn/) to enable tun0, to do so type:
+enable tun0, to do so type:

 ([openVPN alternatives](https://alternativeto.net/software/openvpn/?platform=linux))